 Prospective graduate students should first speak with their advisors and then contact the identified LEL faculty member or Discovery Fellow they would like to work with.
-Opportunities for funded research assistance positions or traineeships, when available, are listed on our Job Opportunities page.

-Professors in the LEL that are interested in collaborating with a postdoctoral fellow include Dr. Karen Schloss and Dr. Kevin Ponto.
+Professors in the lab that are interested in collaborating with a postdoctoral fellow include Dr. Karen Schloss and Dr. Kevin Ponto.
 Dr. Schloss’s research investigates how observers make predictions about objects and entities based on their cognitive and emotional responses to perceptual information.
 Dr. Ponto focuses on advancing the field of virtual reality, ranging from creating novel and natural interfaces for immersive virtual environments to developing methods, techniques and tools to better understand, evaluate, and develop interactive virtual experiences.
 His interests are also in visualization, where he has created innovative ways to visualize, explore, and analyze data.

 Funding opportunities that support post-doctoral training in the LEL can be found at CIBM and AHRQ.
 Candidates proposing individual applications should identify and talk with a faculty member they wish to collaborate with at least three months before the application is due.